Flux159/cassie-odm/README.md

 Testing & Development
 ----------
 Pre-reqs:
-Nodejs installed and a Cassandra server running on localhost:9160 (see [wiki](http://wiki) for more information on installing Cassandra).
-Clone the repository and run the following from command line:
+Nodejs installed and a Cassandra server running on localhost:9042 Clone the repository and run the following from command line:

 ```